 This two-minute video gives an overview of what you may want to consider as you plan for health care in retirement.

 Transitioning to Retiree Benefits

-When you retire, your U-M employee benefits end on the 1st of the month following your retirement date, unless you retire on the 1st of the month, in which case your employee benefits end on your retirement date.
+When you retire, your U-M employee benefits end on the first of the month following your retirement date.
+Retiree benefits for which you are eligible start on the 1st of the month following your retirement date.
+Exception: if you retire on the 1st of the month, your employee benefits end and your retiree benefit start on your retirement date.

 Retirees participate in annual Open Enrollment to make benefits changes, with changes effective January 1.
-However, you may not add new dependents after you retire.
 Plan costs may vary each year.